Next-generation sequencing and library preparation

-The Illumina NextSeq500 system is perfect for the sequencing of whole genomes and transcriptomes, and the Illumina MiSeq has a range of outputs and read lengths generally suited to the sequencing of small genomes, amplicons and targeted applications.
-Both instruments offer a rapid run time ensuring quick delivery of results.
-We offer a range of library preparation services and are happy to consider custom library preparation options to assist your research.
+The Illumina NextSeq 2000 is a very versatile system, perfect for the sequencing of whole genomes and transcriptomes, but also capable of generating a range of outputs and read lengths suited for amplicon sequencing.
+The instrument uses XLEAP SBS™ chemistry, Illumina's fastest, highest quality, and most robust sequencing by synthesis (SBS) chemistry to date.
+We offer a range of next-generation sequencing library preparation services and are happy to consider custom library preparation options to assist your research.

 Library preparation services